 Usage:

-// Result: list of tokens for the original input that belong to th group 'grp'. tok_all_for_group('grp')
+// Result: list of entities for the original input that belong to th group 'grp'. ent_all_for_group('grp')

 Description: